RoMcGill/grand-park-tutors/README.md

 _____
 ### Colour Scheme

--   The colour scheme used is black, white and alice blue for great contrast and readability.
+-   The colour scheme used is Black, White and Alice Blue for great contrast and readability.
 Imagery was used to add extra pops of colour and interest to the basic palette.

 ![](https://lh5.googleusercontent.com/HPdFnYJd1P_eORpwY7no6FMa6amHfn9V1Rw1tOLmu5_6KlWbZaAC1w4oE4Czw0bRYR_zX2Rz5uXoNp6M3MNZWHTytHyL7_Y9jtXuYe0AEU3yoC8dSGC0F4gO7zlcUGGWNjIlfhfi)